 The Perito Moreno Viewpoint and Boardwalk

 The most commonplace to see Perito Moreno Glacier is from the boardwalk, often referred to as “the viewpoint.”
 It is important to understand that these are the same thing.

 If you take a taxi, bus, tour, or drive yourself this boardwalk will be your end destination to check out Perito Moreno.
 Even glacier trekking tours make a stop at this boardwalk before returning to El Calafate.

-The Perito Moreno Boardwalk is not one small viewing platform, but rather a 4 kilometer-long stretch of boardwalk offering multiple viewing platforms all with different angles in which you can see the glacier.
+The Perito Moreno Boardwalk is not one small viewing platform, but rather a 4-kilometer-long (2.5 miles) stretch of boardwalk offering multiple viewing platforms all with different angles from which you can see the glacier.